Final Fantasy XIV

 Golden Saucer, Crafting, and More

 Aside from the traditional PvE content, Final Fantasy XIV has a lot to keep players busy.
 The game's designers put meticulous detail into truly creating an immersive experience where players can do much more than just fight monsters.
 Players can kick back and relax while playing mini games at the Golden Saucer or just sit atop a rock and start fishing.
 From player housing (Free company and individual) to in-depth crafting, Final Fantasy XIV is one of the few games that truly feels like a complete package.
+The game has a remarkable amount of content for casual players who are simply looking to collect everything and has challenging enough late game raids to keep hardcore users engaged.

 Final Verdict - Excellent